 - Campsite Coordination

-If you are interested in a role in any of these areas, please email in a CV to email@example.com and we will file your interest in a database, and contact you should an opportunity arise.
-We will keep this information safe and secure in line with the Data Protection Act 1998.
+If you are interested in a role in any of these areas that are presently fully staffed, you complete the application form (when available) and note that you would like us to file your interest in our database, and contact you should an opportunity arise.
+We will keep this information safe and secure in line with the EU General Data Protection Regulation, 2018.

 Applying to become a Resident

-Please read the job description, person specification and complete the application form and email it to firstname.lastname@example.org.
+Please read the job description, person specification and complete the application form, hyperlinked above.

 The recruitment process consists of several visits and is briefly described below.